 In this state, the autonomic node has at least one ACP channel to another device.
-It can participate in further autonomic transactions, such as starting autonomic service agents.
-For example it must now enable the join assistant ASA, to help other devices to join the domain.
+The node can now participate in further autonomic transactions, such as starting autonomic service agents (e.g., it must now enable the join assistant ASA, to help other devices to join the domain.
 Other conditions may apply to such interactions, for example to serve as a join assistant, the device must first discover a bootstrap Registrar.